RFL Championship: Regular season

+The 2026 season was affected by the exclusion of Featherstone Rovers after the fixture list had been published.
+Initially, rather than re-arrange all fixtures, the games that would have involved Featherstone were vacated and those clubs scheduled to play Featherstone would play two games fewer.
+The Championship table would have been ranked on win percentage.
+This decision was reversed and replacement fixtures were scheduled for clubs that had been due to play Featherstone.
+As a result, all clubs will still play 24 matches and competition points will decide the table rather than win percentage.

 Play-offs

 The play-offs have had various formats.
-Currently once every club has played 26 games, the top six teams qualify for the playoffs.
+Currently once every club has played all 24 games, the top ten teams qualify for the playoffs.

-Round one sees 3rd v 6th and 4th v 5th.
-The winners then progress to the semi finals where the teams finishing 1st and 2nd enter.
-The two winners of the semi-finals meet in the Grand Final.
+The 2026 play-offs will begin on the first weekend of September, and will conclude with the Grand Final, in the first weekend of October.

 Results

 The champions of the Championship are determined by a playoff series at the end of the regular season.
 The team at the top of the league table at the end of regular season is awarded the League Leaders’ Shield.
 This has been the case for all but the four seasons of the Super 8s era where the league leaders were declared Champions and promotion was determined by The Qualifiers.